Continuous Strategy is the new Strategy Deployment

 Why might Continuous Strategy be better?

 Naming things is hard.
-Let’s looks at why Continuous Strategy might be a good name.
+Let’s look at why Continuous Strategy might be a good name.

-• It aligns with general pattern of names such as Continuous Testing, Continuous Deployment, Continuous Delivery etc. If things are hard (and strategy is hard), do them more often and more continuously.
-This creates faster feedback and enables greater learning and improvment.
+• It aligns with the general pattern of names such as Continuous Testing, Continuous Deployment, Continuous Delivery etc. If things are hard (and strategy is hard), do them more often and more continuously.
+This creates faster feedback and enables greater learning and improvement.

-• It hints at strategy as something that is emergent over time.
+• It hints at strategy as something emergent over time.
 This differentiates it from the common view that it is something which can be planned once a year.

 What’s wrong with Continuous Strategy?